What is targeted grazing and how does it work?

 Think of goats as brush busters rather than lawn mowers.
 They will eat grass, but they really shine on dense weeds and brush.
 If your lawn is hopelessly overgrown and you’d like to get a fresh start, then goats would certainly help return it to a manageable state.
 Most customers, though, would not be satisfied with goats as an ongoing replacement for a lawn mower.

-Some applications, like solar farms, call for a sheep-specific approach.
 Some of our affiliates offer this additional service under the Sheep On The Go® program, but we don’t… yet. 😉

 Do goats stink?
 Are they noisy?

 Goats, especially the little ones, make occasional noise, but most people find their bleats to be pleasant and certainly not a nuisance.
+Three of the herd wear cowbells, but if the sound annoys you, we will happily remove them.

 How do you keep the goats where you want them?

 We use portable electric fencing and a solar-charged energizer to contain the goats.
 This allows us to be flexible.
 We can concentrate goats on small problem areas, move them from spot to spot, or let them roam whole properties.
-Fencing can be installed anywhere our crew of experienced hikers and climbers can access with a bundle of rolled up netting.

 Do the goats stay overnight?
 Does anyone stay with the goats?